 Jude mentions that the faith is "once for all delivered to the saints" meaning it is

 The faith that we have to defend, is given to us by God.
 Our faith comes from the mind of God.
 This means that the authority that stands behind our defence of the faith is God.

-Oliphint then notes the following which is incredibly important: A part of our defence must be "Thus says the Lord".
+Oliphint then notes the incredibly important following: A part of our defence must be "Thus says the Lord".
 Any defence of Christianity, then, must be based on divine revelation.
 If we are asked or challenged to give a reason for our faith, we dare not think that we believe things that originated with ourselves.
 We dare not give the impression that we believe what we believe because we are smarter than other people or more perceptive than those who do not believe.
 The Reformed Apologetics Methodology must affirm that we believe what we believe by the Grace of God.
 What we believe we believe not because the eye has seen or the ear has heard, or because the heart has imagined, but because, and only because God has revealed it to us by the Spirit.
 It is to the revelation of God we must go to if we are to defend the faith.
 It is there that the faith is explained and given.

 2 Corinthians 10:3-5